 All applicants must submit:

-- AHCMC’s Teaching Artist Roster is permanently closed.
+- The form will ask applicants to provide a link to the Artist Profile from the MSAC Teaching Artist Roster.
+AHCMC’s Teaching Artist Roster is permanently closed.
 Applicants who were previously approved to be on AHCMC’s Roster do not have to submit an AHCMC Artist Roster profile.

 - Letter of Commitment

-- The letter should state that the school has committed to partnering with the applicant on the residency as described and during the allowable grant period.
-The letter should be signed by the collaborating teacher.
+- The letter should state the residency dates, the name(s) of the collaborating teacher(s), the school’s commitment to partnering with the applicant on the residency as described during the allowable grant period, and the school’s agreement to comply with the FY24 ARSG guidelines.
+The letter should be signed by the primary collaborating classroom teacher and school principal.

 - MCPS Schools at a Glance Information Sheet

-- If the applicant is collaborating with a non-public school, please provide information that is comparable to that found on the MCPS website, including the FARMS and ESOL rate for the school.
+- If the applicant is collaborating with a non-public school, provide information that is comparable to that found on the MCPS website, including the FARMS rate and programs for ESOL students and students with disabilities.

 - Programming Support Materials